 Finally, let the groom savor the surprises you have in store by keeping your plans under wraps.
 You might even blindfold him between stops.
 Whisking him off to the night of wild (or mild) abandon you’ve planned just for him reminds him how lucky he is to not only have found a spouse, but also buddies like you.

 Your best bet is to ask the groom beforehand if there’s anything he really does or does not want to do (you may want to add to the obvious, or do something different altogether).
 Just don’t do anything that may jeopardize the wedding!

 Once you have some guidelines from the groom, ask the attendees for ideas.
 Everyone chips in on the price, so take guests’ budgets into account.
 Plus, work around the rest of the wedding plans.
-If it’s a destination wedding, skip the weekend in Vegas to avoid grumbling about travel expenses and needing to take time off work.
+If it’s a destination wedding, skip the weekend in Vegas to avoid issues about travel expenses and needing to take time off work.

+Stumped?
 Here are some more activity possibilities: